timescale/docs.timescale.com-content/basic-operations.md

 # *** Basic operations

-There are a couple of basic operations that you will be using frequently with TimescaleDB, *inserting data*, *querying data*, and possibly *indexing data*.
+There are a few basic operations that you will be using frequently with hypertables within TimescaleDB, *inserting data*, *querying data*, and *indexing data*.
+We are assuming here that you have already generated a hypertable by [creating one][] or [migrating your data][]

 ### Inserting and querying
 Inserting data into the hypertable is done via normal SQL `INSERT` commands,